zulip/zulip/docs/production/authentication-methods.md

      metadata and enter them on the right-hand side of this Python dictionary:
      1. Set the outer `idp_name` key to be an identifier for your IdP, e.g. `testshib` or `okta`.
-This field may be used later if Zulip adds support for declaring multiple IdPs here.
+This field appears in URLs for parts of your Zulip server's SAML authentication flow.
      2. The IdP should provide the `url` and `entity_id` values.
      3. Save the `x509cert` value to a file; you'll use it in the instructions below.